jayteaftw/MyNeuralNetwork/README.md

 # My Neural Network

-A Deep Neural Network built from scratch.
+A Neural Network built from scratch.
 The model was trained on the MNIST Fashion Dataset.
 Project is based on the Book: "Neural Network from Scratch in Python"